These basic bike maintenance tips will help increase your motorcycle’s life and will allow it to perform to its fullest without unpleasant troubles…

 3. Chain: The chain should be well lubricated and have the right amount of slack.
 You can read more about Motorcycle Chain Maintenance.

-5. Engine: Again regular servicing and tune-ups will keep the engine running like clockwork and reduce your petrol bills.
-Pay special attention to cleaning the carburettor and maintaining valve clearences.
-Don’t neglect the spark plug, ensure it is clean, the gap is set correctly or replace it if past its prime as it’s the most crucial link in proper combustion.
-Most modern bikes require the choke to be used on cold starts as they run lean to meet emission norms as well as fuel efficiency requirements.
+6. Engine: Again regular servicing and tune-ups will keep the engine running like clockwork and reduce your petrol bills.
+Pay special attention to cleaning the carburettor and maintaining valve clearances.
+Don’t neglect the spark plug, ensure it is clean, the gap is set correctly or replace it if it is past its prime as it’s the most crucial link in proper combustion.
+Many bikes require the choke to be used on cold starts as they run lean to meet emission norms as well as fuel efficiency requirements.

-6. Engine Oil: Engine oil should be changed religiously.
+7. Engine Oil: Engine oil should be changed religiously.
 The oil thickens due to carbon deposits creating drag in the movement of engine internals.
 Running the bike on dirty oil will not only increase fuel consumption but also reduce the life of the engine.
+To know more about engine oil grades in easy language click here.